zanth0/vasemaker/README.md

 ## Why Did I Build This?

-- I'm a mechanical engineer and 3D printing hobbyist and am trying to better understand the math behind 3D rendering.
+- I'm a mechanical engineer and 3D printing hobbyist and am trying to better understand the math behind 3D rendering vases.
 If you want advanced functionality, check out [Make my Vase](https://makerworld.com/en/makerlab/makeMyVase) from Bambu themselves.
 Though, you won't get the cool and unique vase shapes you can get with Vasemaker.

 ## Tech
 WebGL for 3D rendering and vanilla JS for geometry generation.